typicode/json-server/README.md

 ## Serving static files

-If you create a `./public` directory, JSON Serve will serve its content in addition to the REST API.
+If you create a `./public` directory, JSON Server will serve its content in addition to the REST API.

 You can also add custom directories using `-s/--static` option.